jorgegonzalez/rewst-tcg/Cluck U Pack/README.md

 ###

 Professor Chow

-{flavor}Let me show you this magical placed called 'The Context'.
+{1}{U}{U}

 Legendary Creature {-} Human Wizard Professor

+When {cardname} enters the battlefield, return up to one other target creature to its owner’s hand.
+{t} Draw 3 cards.{flavor}"Let me show you this magical place called The Context."

 ###